newrelic/go-agent/GUIDE.md

 3. Directly creating an `ExternalSegment` via a struct literal with an explicit `URL` or `Request`, and then calling `ExternalSegment.End`.
-This option does not support CAT, and may be removed or changed in a future major version of the Go agent.
+This option does not support CAT, and may be removed or changed in a future major version of the Go Agent.
 As a result, we suggest using one of the other options above wherever possible.

    For example: